whoschek/bzfs/README.md

     For extra security $SRC_NON_ROOT_USER_NAME should be different than
-    $DST_NON_ROOT_USER_NAME, i.e. the sending Unix user on the source and the receiving Unix user at the destination should be separate Unix user accounts with separate private keys, per the principle of least privilege.
-Further, if you do not plan to use the --force flag or --delete-missing-snapshots or --delete-missing-dataset
+    $DST_NON_ROOT_USER_NAME, i.e. the sending Unix user on the source and the receiving Unix user at the destination should be separate Unix user accounts with separate private keys even if both accounts reside on the same machine, per the principle of least privilege.
+    Further, if you do not plan to use the --force flag or --delete-missing-snapshots or --delete-missing-dataset then ZFS
-    then ZFS permissions 'rollback,destroy' can be omitted.
+    permissions 'rollback,destroy' can be omitted.
 If you do not plan to customize the respective ZFS dataset property then ZFS permissions
     'canmount,mountpoint,readonly,compression,encryption,keylocation,recordsize'
     can be omitted, arriving at the absolutely minimal set of required